How Coastal Detox Helps Residents in Florida Detox From Alcohol

 If sobriety has been a struggle in the past, you will likely need to detox before drug and alcohol treatment.
 Detox medications can assist you in achieving lasting sobriety if prescribed at the right time before a drug rehab program.

-Each detox medication for alcoholism serves a different purpose and must be used during different stages of the detox.
-Taking them at the wrong time, inconsistently, or the wrong dosage can result in painful side effects hence the need for medically assisted detox from alcohol.
+Each detox medication for alcoholism serves a different purpose and must be used during various stages of the detox.
+Taking them at the wrong time, inconsistently, or in the wrong dosage can result in painful side effects, hence the need for medically assisted detox from alcohol.
 Not every alcohol and drug rehab provides detox, making it imperative to seek detox first.

 After Detox: Inpatient or Outpatient Addiction Treatment at a Drug Rehab?